Autonomic Nervous System: Anatomy

 • Parasympathetic fibers emerge from the craniosacral regions of the nervous system Nervous system The nervous system is a small and complex system that consists of an intricate network of neural cells (or neurons) and even more glial cells (for support and insulation).
 It is divided according to its anatomical components as well as its functional characteristics.
 The brain and spinal cord are referred to as the central nervous system, and the branches of nerves from these structures are referred to as the peripheral nervous system.
 Nervous System: Anatomy, Structure, and Classification.

 • Cell bodies of the preganglionic neurons Neurons The basic cellular units of nervous tissue.
 Each neuron consists of a body, an axon, and dendrites.
 Their purpose is to receive, conduct, and transmit impulses in the nervous system.
 Nervous System: Histology are located in the cranial nerve (CN) nuclei (CN III, CN VII, CN IX, and CN X) and in the terminal portion of the spinal cord Spinal cord The spinal cord is the major conduction pathway connecting the brain to the body; it is part of the CNS.
 In cross section, the spinal cord is divided into an H-shaped area of gray matter (consisting of synapsing neuronal cell bodies) and a surrounding area of white matter (consisting of ascending and descending tracts of myelinated axons).
-Spinal Cord: Anatomy:
+Spinal Cord: Anatomy (S2-S4):

-• Dorsal nucleus Nucleus Within a eukaryotic cell, a membrane-limited body which contains chromosomes and one or more nucleoli (cell nucleolus).
+• Dorsal motor Motor Neurons which send impulses peripherally to activate muscles or secretory cells.
+Nervous System: Histology nucleus Nucleus Within a eukaryotic cell, a membrane-limited body which contains chromosomes and one or more nucleoli (cell nucleolus).
 The nuclear membrane consists of a double unit-type membrane which is perforated by a number of pores; the outermost membrane is continuous with the endoplasmic reticulum.
 A cell may contain more than one nucleus.
-The Cell: Organelles efferent Efferent Neurons which send impulses peripherally to activate muscles or secretory cells.
-Nervous System: Histology parasympathetic output to the viscera
+The Cell: Organelles of the vagus (DMV): primary source of efferent Efferent Neurons which send impulses peripherally to activate muscles or secretory cells.
+Nervous System: Histology parasympathetic output to thoracic and abdominal viscera

-• Nucleus ambiguus Nucleus ambiguus Brain Stem: Anatomy → preganglionic and motor Motor Neurons which send impulses peripherally to activate muscles or secretory cells.
-Nervous System: Histology neurons Neurons The basic cellular units of nervous tissue.
+• Nucleus ambiguus Nucleus ambiguus Brain Stem: Anatomy: contains preganglionic neurons Neurons The basic cellular units of nervous tissue.
 Each neuron consists of a body, an axon, and dendrites.
 Their purpose is to receive, conduct, and transmit impulses in the nervous system.
-Nervous System: Histology to the heart
+Nervous System: Histology to the heart and laryngeal muscles Laryngeal muscles The striated muscle groups which move the larynx as a whole or its parts, such as altering tension of the vocal cords, or size of the slit (rima glottidis).
+Larynx: Anatomy

 • Nucleus Nucleus Within a eukaryotic cell, a membrane-limited body which contains chromosomes and one or more nucleoli (cell nucleolus).
 The nuclear membrane consists of a double unit-type membrane which is perforated by a number of pores; the outermost membrane is continuous with the endoplasmic reticulum.
 A cell may contain more than one nucleus.
-The Cell: Organelles solitarius → receives afferent Afferent Neurons which conduct nerve impulses to the central nervous system.
-Nervous System: Histology parasympathetic input from the viscera and tongue Tongue The tongue, on the other hand, is a complex muscular structure that permits tasting and facilitates the process of mastication and communication.
-The blood supply of the tongue originates from the external carotid artery, and the innervation is through cranial nerves.
-Lips and Tongue: Anatomy (taste sensation)
+The Cell: Organelles tractus solitarius (NTS): integration center for afferent Afferent Neurons which conduct nerve impulses to the central nervous system.
+Nervous System: Histology sensory Sensory Neurons which conduct nerve impulses to the central nervous system.
+Nervous System: Histology information, organized into subnuclei with distinct functions:

 • Some preganglionic neurons Neurons The basic cellular units of nervous tissue.
 Each neuron consists of a body, an axon, and dendrites.
 Their purpose is to receive, conduct, and transmit impulses in the nervous system.
 Nervous System: Histology synapse Synapse The junction between 2 neurons is called a synapse.
 The synapse allows a neuron to pass an electrical or chemical signal to another neuron or target effector cell.
 Synapses and Neurotransmission inside the cranial vault Cranial Vault Increased Intracranial Pressure (ICP) in 1 of the 4 pairs of intracranial sympathetic ganglia: